retentioneering/retentioneering-tools/docs/source/user_guides/step_sankey.rst

 Using a separate instance
 -------------------------

-By design, :py:meth:`Eventstream.step_sankey()<src.eventstream.Eventstream.step_sankey>` is a shortcut method which uses an instance of :py:meth:`StepSankey<src.tooling.step_sankey.StepSankey>` under the hood.
+By design, :py:meth:`Eventstream.step_sankey()<retentioneering.eventstream.eventstream.Eventstream.step_sankey>` is a shortcut method which uses an instance of :py:meth:`StepSankey<retentioneering.tooling.step_sankey.step_sankey.StepSankey>` under the hood.
 Eventstream method creates an instance of StepSankey object and stores it the eventstream internally.

 Sometimes it's reasonable to work with a separate instance of StepSankey class.
 In this case you also have to call ``StepSankey.fit()`` and ``StepSankey.plot()`` methods explicitly.
 Here's an example how you can do it.